-It’s no secret that New Orleans’ culinary scene is unmatched, and a huge part of that is due to the women who pioneered and continue to reinvent that scene until this very day.
-They are artists and entrepreneurs, civil rights advocates and restaurateurs, they are authors and they are immigrants, and they are incredibly talented and integral to the future of food in New Orleans.
+It’s no secret that New Orleans’ culinary scene is unmatched, and a huge part of that is due to the women who have pioneered and continue to reinvent that scene until this very day.
+They are artists and entrepreneurs, civil rights advocates and restaurateurs, authors and immigrants.
+These women are incredibly talented and integral to the future of food in New Orleans.
 Below are just a few of our favorite female chefs whose work reaches far beyond the kitchen.

 Chef Leah Chase - Dooky Chase

-Known as the “Queen of Creole Cuisine,” Chef Leah Chase will forever be culinary, community and cultural legend in New Orleans and beyond.
+Known as the “Queen of Creole Cuisine,” Chef Leah Chase will forever be a culinary, community and cultural legend in New Orleans and beyond.
 Until her passing in 2019, Chef Chase remained the head chef and matriarch of one of the best-known and most culturally significant restaurants in New Orleans, Dooky Chase.
-Thanks to the vision, skill and dedication of Mrs. Chase, Dooky Chase would become one of the first fine-dining establishments for African-Americans in the U.S. Beyond her famous cooking, Chef Chase also created a space where civil rights activists and leaders would secretly meet, where African-American art hung on the walls and working-class Africans Americans could have checks cashed due to the lack of African-American banks.
+Thanks to the vision, skill and dedication of Mrs. Chase, Dooky Chase would become one of the first fine-dining establishments for African Americans in the U.S. Beyond her famous cooking, Chef Chase also created a space where civil rights activists and leaders would secretly meet, where African American art hung on the walls and working-class Africans Americans could have checks cashed due to the lack of African American banks.

 “"To be a woman, you have to look like a girl, act like a lady, think like a man and work like a dog,”” — New Orleanian Chef and Entrepreneur, Mrs. Leah Chase.

 Chef Chase earned countless awards due to her devout work in the culinary arts and as an activist.
 She was a recipient of the 2016 James Beard Lifetime Achievement Award, the NAACP Human Understanding and A.P.
-Tureaud Awards, the Times-Picayune Loving Cup, multiple honorary degrees from a number of local and national universities, and many other awards and honors, Chef Chase has proven extraordinary in the kitchen and beyond.
+Tureaud Awards, the Times-Picayune Loving Cup, multiple honorary degrees from a number of local and national universities, and many other awards and honors.
+Chef Chase has proven extraordinary in the kitchen and beyond.